NRS Relief Rex Hall Mobile Storage Units

 Tension left gable cover.

 A repair kit is supplied with every tent for holes and tears in the PVC fabric.
-Consult NRS Relief directly or the supplier for advice on repairs on aluminium or steel components.
+Users can consult NRS Relief directly or the supplier for advice on repairs on aluminium or steel components.

 The Rex Hall MSU aims to be easy, cost-effective to ship, while being flexible in any emergency situation.
 It should be easy to assemble with minimal manpower, even in rough terrain.
 Its flexibility permits applications beyond warehousing supplies, adding to the design any of the accessories that NRS Relief provides.